-High School - University Admissions

-Arkansas Tech University welcomes the opportunity to serve area schools by complementing their programs with special opportunities for students to enroll for college courses and earn college credit by attending Tech during summer sessions or by attending on a part-time basis during the regular academic year, concurrent with enrollment in secondary school.
+High School - University Admissions Arkansas Tech University welcomes the opportunity to serve area schools by complementing their programs with special opportunities for students to enroll for college courses and earn college credit by attending Tech during summer sessions or by attending on a part-time basis during the regular academic year, concurrent with enrollment in secondary school.
 In accordance with the Arkansas Code of 1987 Annotated, paragraph 6-18-223, makes provisions whereby a student who is enrolled in a public school in Arkansas and who has completed the eighth grade is eligible to enroll at Arkansas Tech University upon approval of the appropriate public school official, provided the student does not need developmental courses in mathematics, English or reading and has a cumulative high school grade point average of 3.00 or greater on a 4.0 scale.

 Upon completion of a course(s), students may choose whether or not to have the course(s) and grade(s) recorded for college credit.
 Students who do not wish to have the course(s) and grade(s) recorded for college credit must notify the Registrar in writing within thirty days of the end of the term or semester.
 A student must reapply each term or semester attended.
-The course(s) agreed upon by the student and their high school must also be approved for each term or semester attended by the Director of the Academic Advising Center.
+The course(s) agreed upon by the student and their high school must also be approved each term by the Academic Advising Center.
+An application for concurrent enrollment can be found at http://admissions.atu.edu.